parvezalam101/E-waste-Upcycling-Archive/README.md

-Dr Parvez Alam at The University of Edinburgh.
+Dr Parvez Alam, School of Engineering, The University of Edinburgh, UK.

 This project aims to develop open source platforms for all things related to the re-use, upcycling and development of e-waste with a strong focus on the design of machines and robots from e-waste.
 This archive welcome contributions in the following areas: